Sweden fights back to beat Spain 2-1 in World Cup qualifying

 Sweden hit right back seconds later when a long ball forward was mishandled by Soler and Sergio Busquets.
 Isak, who plays for Spanish club Real Sociedad, ran onto the ball and slotted a right-footed shot into the corner of Unai Simón’s net.

-Without Pedri to control the ball, Spain had trouble with Sweden’s pressure.
+Without Pedri and Dani Olmo in the squad to help control the ball, Spain had trouble with Sweden’s pressure.
 Simón got his foot on a low strike by Dejan Kulusevski in the 36th after Koke Resurrección lost possession near the area.

 A great move by Kulusevski led to Sweden’s winning goal.
 The Juventus winger appeared to be hemmed in by two defenders on the left touchline, when he spun past both and found Claesson unmarked in the box.